 - Pre-calls the elements based on the list provided with the order.
-For footwork and choreographic sequences pre-calls the element and the time it is due to start as per the content sheet. - Has a copy of the program element content sheets and writes down the calls of the TS. - Requests a "review" firstly. - If the AS wants a review, writes down next to the TS call an 'R' and the element he/she would call. - Writes down all the details of the element, for example: in a spin, the name, and the confirmation or not, and the position, edge, and foot. - Helps to double check the elements inserted in the system during the manual checking with the Controller and Data Operator.
+For footwork and choreographic sequences pre-calls the element and the time it is due to start as per the content sheet and advises when there is 5 seconds to the start of the element. - Has a copy of the program element content sheets and writes down the calls of the TS. - Requests a "review" firstly. - If the AS wants a review, writes down next to the TS call an 'R' and the element he/she would call. - Writes down all the details of the element, for example: in a spin, the name, and the confirmation or not, and the position, edge, and foot. - Helps to double check the elements inserted in the system during the manual checking with the Controller and Data Operator.